vantriel/vantriel/README.md

-### 👋 Hi, I am Julian.
+### 👋 Hi, I'm Julian.
 Welcome to my GitHub profile!

 <!--
 **vantriel/vantriel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.